gonka-ai/gonka-docs/docs/Getstarted/Quickstart/Developer-inference-request.md

 inferenced signature send-request --account-address <account-address> --node-address http://34.72.225.168:8080 --file /root/inference-requests/request_payload.json
 ```

 !!!
+Note
-Note: in step 1 you provide account name and you'll obtain an account address to be used in step 2 (address starts with cosmos...).
-I will later make it so you can use account name for step 2 as well
+    in step 1 you provide account name and you'll obtain an account address to be used in step 2 (address starts with cosmos...).
+I will later make it so you can use account name for step 2 as well.